 \section{Related Work}

-\textbf{Partia-Label Learning.\quad} This setting allows each training example to be annotated with a set of candidate labels for which the ground truth label is guaranteed to be included.
+\textbf{Partial-label learning.\quad} This setting allows each training example to be annotated with a set of candidate labels for which the ground truth label is guaranteed to be included.
 However, \emph{label ambiguity} can pose a significant challenge in PLL.
-Early methods used an averaging strategy, which tends to treat each candidate label equally.~\cite{cour2011learningPLL2,zhang2017plldisambiguation} But such methods are easily affected by negative labels in the candidate label set, thus forming wrong classification boundaries.
-Afterwards, the identification-based method~\cite{jin2002learningmultiplelabels,yu2016pllidentimaximum,liu2012PLL-idnbase} has received more attention from the community, which regard the ground-truth label as a latent variable, and will maintain a confidence level for each candidate label.
-For instance, Yu \emph{et al.}~\cite{yu2016pllidentimaximum} introduce the maximum margin constraint to PLL problems, trying to optimize the margin between the model outputs from candidate labels and other negative labels.
-This method has shown better performance in disambiguating labels.
+Early methods use an averaging strategy, which tends to treat each candidate label equally.~\cite{cour2011learningPLL2,zhang2017plldisambiguation} But such methods are easily affected by negative labels in the candidate label set, thus forming wrong classification boundaries.
+Afterwards, identification-based methods ~\cite{jin2002learningmultiplelabels,yu2016pllidentimaximum,liu2012PLL-idnbase} have received more attention from the community, which regard the ground-truth label as a latent variable, and will maintain a confidence score for each candidate label.
+For instance, Yu \emph{et al.}~\cite{yu2016pllidentimaximum} introduced the maximum margin constraint to PLL, trying to optimize the margin between the model outputs from candidate labels and other negative labels.

 Recently, partial-label learning has been combined with deep networks, leading to significant improvements in performance.
-Feng \emph{et al.}~\cite{feng2020provably} assume that partial labels come from a uniform generation model and give a mathematical formulation, which is adopted by most of the algorithms proposed later.
+Feng \emph{et al.}~\cite{feng2020provably} assumed that partial labels come from a uniform generation model and provided a mathematical formulation, which is adopted by most of the algorithms proposed later~\cite{wang2022pico,xu2023pop,he2023candidateselect,wen2021LWS}.
 Based on this, they also propose an algorithm for classification consistency and risk consistency.
-PRODEN~\cite{lv2020proden} assumes the true label should be the one with the smallest loss among the candidate labels, and improve the classification risk algorithm accordingly.
-Wen \emph{et al.}~\cite{wen2021LWS} propose a risk-consistent leveraged weighted loss with label-specific candidate label sampling.
-PiCO~\cite{wang2022pico} innovatively introduced contrastive learning~\cite{oord2018contrastive} to the field and provided a solid theoretical analysis based on EM.
-CRDPLL~\cite{wu2022CRDPLL} proposed a new consistency loss item in this field and treat the parts that are not selected as candidate labels as supervision information.
-SoLar~\cite{wang2022solar} focuses on solutions to PLL problems in more realistic scenarios such as class-imbalanced settings.
+PRODEN~\cite{lv2020proden} assumes the true label should be the one with the smallest loss among the candidate labels, and improves the classification risk algorithm accordingly.
+Wen \emph{et al.}~\cite{wen2021LWS} proposed a risk-consistent leveraged weighted loss with label-specific candidate label sampling.
+PiCO~\cite{wang2022pico} innovatively introduces contrastive learning~\cite{oord2018contrastive} to the field and provides a solid theoretical analysis based on the EM (Expectation-Maximum) algorithm.
+POP~\cite{xu2023pop} updates the model and purifies each candidate label set progressively in every epoch and eventually approximates the Bayes optimal classifier with mild assumptions.